tektechnologies/Instructor-Prep/201/class-02.md

 - We can learn to prevent mistakes and create best practices.
 - Teamwork.
 - Writing code is good.
 This is a chance to learn how to read code better (which you will do).
-- How to debug.
+- Learn how to debug.

 ---

 ## 10 Minutes

-1. Introduce
+1. *Introduce*
    - **Learning Journals**
       - Starting today, there is a daily Learning Journal assignment in Canvas.
 The purpose of this assignment is to reflect on what you have learned today.
 These assignments are due before the following class.
    - **Quizzes**
       - Note that there will be some quiz content from time to time.
       - Keep in mind that you have unlimited re-takes on the quizzes.
-      - **Two main purposes**:
+      - *Two main purposes*:
         1. To get you to re-engage with the content in a different way, reinforcing your knowledge.
         2. To help you prepare for the Code 301 entrance exam, which you will take at the end of Week 3.
 There is a minimum threshold you must pass on that exam (80%).
 And also, that exam factors into your grade in this class.